studanky/studanky-strapi/docs/api-security.md

-  DB UNIQUE index on `email_normalized`, keep the frontend honeypot field `website`, validate `preferredLanguage` as a normalized locale tag when present, reject oversized payloads and keep the Strapi email-hash rate limiter enabled. `source` and `sourceRef` are optional free-form metadata, trimmed and length-limited, but not whitelisted; callers must not put secrets or unrelated user-provided text into them.
+  DB UNIQUE index on `email_normalized`, keep the frontend honeypot field `website`, validate `preferredLanguage` as a normalized locale tag when present, reject oversized payloads and keep the Strapi email-hash rate limiter enabled. `source` is a stable, low-cardinality placement/channel identifier;
+  `sourceRef` is the specific page/screen context.
+Both are optional free-form metadata, trimmed and length-limited, but not whitelisted; callers must not put secrets, auth/session tokens, raw referrer headers, or unrelated user-provided text into them.
 Optional metadata fields are not defaulted server-side, so the backend does not invent analytics data; blank optional strings are treated as omitted.
 Active duplicate signups preserve omitted metadata, while reactivation from `unsubscribed` / `bounced` clears omitted metadata to avoid carrying stale consent context.
 - **Newsletter rate limiting by layer**: the website currently calls Strapi from a Next Server Action, so the primary visitor-IP limit belongs in the web app.
   Strapi does not trust arbitrary `X-Forwarded-For` and only applies a secondary